AndreasArvidsson/OpenWebProject-Glyphicons/README.md

 ## Bootstrap glyphicons(only) with added features

-I had need for Bootstrap glyphicons in projects with other styling so I used the bootstrap.css files ([Original source](https://getbootstrap.com/docs/3.4/)) and removed everythng except the glyphicons stylings.
+I had need for Bootstrap glyphicons in projects with other styling so I used the bootstrap.css files ([Original source](https://getbootstrap.com/docs/3.4/)) and removed everything except the glyphicons stylings.

 ## Includes
 * Bootstrap 3 glyphicons